 Expensive Paintings are Excellent Investments

-Over the last decade, collecting art has become an acceptable form of alternative investments.
+Over the last decade, collecting art has become an acceptable form of alternative investment.
 This means people buy things whose value will rise with time.
 Paintings are one of these, alongside rare wines, among others.

-That’s because conventional investments such as stocks, currencies, commodities, jewelry, Exchange Traded Funds, Mutual Funds and others suffer whenever there’s an economic downturn for any reason.
+That’s because conventional investments such as stocks, currencies, commodities, jewelry, Exchange Traded Funds, Mutual Funds, and others suffer whenever there’s an economic downturn for any reason.

-Prestige of Owning Expensive Paintings
+The prestige of Owning Expensive Paintings

 Attracting Art Lovers & More Visitors